40net-cloud/fortinet-gcp-solutions/FortiGate/docs/routing.md

 By default, Google Compute VM instances network configuration use single-host (/32 net mask) subnets regardless of the subnet CIDR configuration.
 The internal IP address and routes are assigned to VM using DHCP, but in some cases you might need to configure addresses and routing statically in FortiGate.
 This document describes configuration of static IP and routing for such requirements.

 Note that the way how subnets work can be affected on a per-VM basis during VM deployment using the MULTI_IP_SUBNET guest OS feature described at the end of this article.
-Some Fortinet templates make use of this feature, so before you continue make sure you know if your deployment uses the MULTI_IP_SUBNET or the standard networking scheme.
+Some Fortinet templates - namely all the deployment manager templates in this repository - make use of this feature by default, so before you continue make sure you know if your deployment uses the MULTI_IP_SUBNET or the standard networking scheme.

 ## Changing DHCP to static network configuration